-14 Local authority grants for businesses
+15 Local authority grants for businesses

-Businesses will be able to access grants from their Scottish local authority in the following situations:
+From 2 November 2020, businesses will be able to access grants from their Scottish local authority in the following situations:

 1. Business must close

 Grants of £2,000 or £3,000 per four weeks will be payable where the business is required to close by law.
 The amount paid will depend on the rateable value of the premises.
 The grants will be paid in two-weekly instalments while the restrictions are in place.